knucklesuganda/py_assimilator/docs/tutorial/important.md

 # Important things related to all patterns

+## What is a pattern???

+Pattern - typical solution to commonly occurring problems.
+In our case, the problems are:

+- Database communication
+- Data integrity
+- Event-based systems
+- Coding speed
+- Good code
+- External dependencies
+- The best code that some people cannot write easily

+We solve all of them with different classes like: `Repository`, `UnitOfWork`, `Producer`, and so on.
+Each class is a pattern.
+Lots of them are used with each other: `Repository` is always used with `UnitOfWork` and `Specification`.

 ## Indirect vs Direct code
 When you write your code, you can choose two styles: direct and indirect.
 What does that mean?
 We use different libraries like SQLAlchemy, PyRedis, PyMongo and others to ease the use of our patterns.